cfaulkner985/poster-king/README.md

 * I used JQuery (https://jquery.com/) for the JavaScript in the website
 * I used Font Awesome (https://fontawesome.com) to add the icons used in the site
 * Block templates were used so I don’t have to repeat my code to save time
+* I used Amazon AWS (https://aws.amazon.com/) for storing media and static files for use on my Heroku site
 * I used autopep8 (https://github.com/hhatto/autopep8) to tidy up my python code

 ## Testing